Thursday, January 22, 2026

 SCANTIC BOOKS ~ HOME

-~~ Scantic Books is OPEN to submissions. ~~
+~~ Scantic Books is OPEN for submissions. ~~

 Scantic Books is a small, independent publisher located in New England.